-Influenza (flu) is a contagious respiratory illness caused by flu viruses.
+Flu is a contagious respiratory illness caused by viruses.
 People get sick from seasonal flu viruses every year.
-Flu can cause illness ranging from mild to severe and in some cases can lead to hospitalization and even death.
-Most people who get the flu will have a fever plus a cough or a fever plus a sore throat.
-Other symptoms may include a runny or stuffy nose, body aches, a headache, chills, fatigue, vomiting, and diarrhea. more
+Flu can cause illness ranging from mild to severe.
+In some cases flu can lead to hospitalization and even death.
+Most people who get the flu will have a fever and cough or sore throat.
+They may also have a runny or stuffy nose, body aches, a headache, chills, fatigue, vomiting, or diarrhea.
+Is it the flu or a cold?

 What you should do to avoid the flu